kcadieux/comparch/readme.md

 button.
 To run all the test, hit the "Run All Tests" button.
 If a test fails, the details will be displayed.
 To add a new test, add the wanted name in the textbox and hit the "Add a new test" button.

+IMPORTANT: vsim.exe and modelsim.exe must be on your PATH for MIKA to work!

 ```